-Midsummer’s Night fell exactly one season ago, today being the autumnal equinox and all (at 4:02 p.m.
-EDT for you Type As), but we nevertheless still feel a little Puckish.
-So we thought we’d examine two neighbors, neither of whom reacted thoughtfully to a dangerous tree.
+Midsummer’s Night fell two weeks ago, but I nevertheless still feel a little Puckish.
+So I thought we’d examine two neighbors, neither of whom reacted thoughtfully to a dangerous tree.
 “Oh, what fools these mortals be!”
 Midsummer Night’s Dream, Act III, Scene 2.

 Traditionally, the Massachusetts Rule – which could be summarized as “I don’t owe you nuthin’ – held that a landowner had no liability to his neighbor for harm done by overhanging branches and encroaching root systems.
 If the neighbor didn’t like the mess, he or she could trim away the offending branches or roots up to the property line.
 The courts simply didn’t want to hear about it.

 However, courts had traditionally held an urban landowner to a higher standard of care when the people being protected were passing motorists on a public highway.
 In those cases, an urban landowner was obligated to exercise reasonable care to prevent an unreasonable risk of harm arising from the condition of trees on the land near the highway.